18,122 grads of the Ultimate Military Credit Cards Course already know why

 Learn how to apply on our partner's secure site

-- Earn 60,000 bonus points after you spend $4,000 on purchases in the first 3 months from account opening.
-That's $750 when you redeem through Chase Ultimate Rewards®
+- Best Offer This Year!
+Earn 100,000 bonus points after you spend $5,000 on purchases in the first 3 months from account opening.

 - No foreign transaction fees, great for overseas OCONUS assignments, TDY, and PCS